sonsonson110/KT-TK-Microservices-and-Deployment/README.md

 The same run with other services
 > **Note**: remember to expose mysql container port and modify the `application.properties` before building image to test each service container.

-## Combine services with database & frontend with docker-compose
+## Combine services with database and frontend with docker-compose
 `docker-compose.yml`
 ```yml
 version: '1'